 Image Credit: George Blower

-Dr Rashmi Varma from the Department of English and Comparative Literary Studies worked with Tara Douglas (Adivasi Arts Trust), Mukul and Ghetto Tigers and indigenous Indian artists Narayan Deen, Rajendra Shyam and Venkat Raman Singh Shyam to bring indigenous Indian art to a new audience.
+Dr Rashmi Varma from the Department of English and Comparative Literary Studies worked with Tara Douglas (Adivasi Arts Trust), Mukul and Ghetto Tigers and artists Narayan Deen, Rajendra Shyam and Venkat Raman Singh Shyam to bring indigenous Indian art to a new audience.

 The beautiful Gond artworks made me think of animals that might be lost to us, and that have such a huge role in global cultures

 Through visual and performance art they explored how the figure of the tribal has been produced over time - from the British colonial archive to the neoliberal present in India - as the mirror image of civilization and progress.